TejasM/jboss-as-quickstart/petclinic-spring/README.md

 petclinic-spring: PetClinic Example using Spring 3.1

-Level: Advanced Technologies: This example demonstrates the use of JPA 2.0, Junit, JMX, and JSP in JBoss Enterprise Application Platform 6 or JBoss AS 7.
+Level: Advanced Technologies: This example demonstrates the use of JPA 2.0, Junit, JMX, Spring MVC Annotations, Spring Data, Thymeleaf, webjars, and Dandellion in JBoss Enterprise Application Platform 6 or JBoss AS 7.

 All you need to build this project is Java 6.0 (Java SDK 1.6) or better, Maven 3.0 or better.